How Elon Musk is changing Twitter

 One example: There was a 500 percent increase in uses of the n-word on Twitter in the 12 hours after Musk’s deal was completed, according to a study from the Network Contagion Research Institute, even though none of Twitter’s rules have changed on the matter.

 Twitter has said it’s working on reducing the visibility of these posts.
-But data points like this have spooked at least two major advertisers that don’t want their brand affiliated with offensive content.
-General Motors said it would suspend all advertisements on Twitter, and ad giant IPG advised all its clients to do the same until the firms know more about what direction the company will take under Musk’s leadership.
+But data points like this have spooked several major advertisers that don’t want their brand affiliated with offensive content, including General Motors, Volkswagen, Audi, and Pfizer — who have are waiting to see more about what direction the company will take under Musk’s leadership before they resume ads.

 Musk has tried to calm down advertiser concerns by tweeting a public note saying that he doesn’t want Twitter to turn into a “free-for-all hellscape.”
-He also met with leaders of civil rights groups like the NAACP, the Anti-Defamation League, and Color of Change, promising them that Twitter takes hate speech seriously, and he won’t reinstate any banned accounts (e.g., Trump) until after he sets up a content moderation advisory council, which he said will at least take several weeks.
+On Thursday, Musk spoke with leaders of civil rights groups like the NAACP, the Anti-Defamation League, and Color of Change, promising them that Twitter takes hate speech seriously, and that he won’t reinstate any banned accounts (e.g., Trump) until after he sets up a content moderation advisory council, which he said will at least take several weeks.

-Actions speak louder than words though, and so far there are some concerning signs.
-Twitter has limited the number of employees who can access its content moderation systems, according to a report from Bloomberg, although Musk reportedly said he would reverse that decision on the call with civil rights group leaders.
+Musk also told civil rights leaders he would reverse his decision to limit the amount of staff who can access content moderation systems, another one of their concerns.

+But by Friday morning, civil rights leaders organizing under the banner “#StopToxicTwitter Coalition” said that Musk had failed to hold true to his promises — and ramped up their demands for major advertisers to pause all ads on the platform, Musk tweeted on Friday that Twitter had a “massive drop in revenue” due to “activist groups” who he accused of trying to “destroy free speech in America.”

 One report in MIT Technology Review estimated some 877,000 accounts were deactivated in the week after Musk’s deal closed.
 That’s more than double the usual number in that same time period, according to data from the firm Bot Sentinel that MIT Tech Review cited.